 Each summer, public libraries in Alaska host summer reading programs designed to promote, encourage and support reading.
 These programs help to mitigate the phenomenon known as the "summer slide" or summer learning loss.

-The Alaska State Library sponsors a statewide summer reading program by providing a basic starter kit of materials and a summer reading program manual to each library participating in the statewide program.
+The Alaska State Library sponsors a statewide summer reading program by providing an iRead summer reading resource guide and purchase codes for summer reading materials to each library participating in the statewide program.
 At the conclusion of the summer reading program, participating libraries complete and submit a summer reading program report and evaluation.
 The information from evaluations helps the Alaska State Library meet federal grant requirements.

 "The American Indian Youth Literature Awards (AIYLA) identify and honor the best writing and illustrations by Native Americans and Indigenous peoples of North America.
 Books selected to receive the award present Indigenous North American peoples in the fullness of their humanity."